 The published CIP document contains specific project descriptions and summaries for planned activity through 2025, including that represented in Table 1.
 The planning documents that produce the published CIP also contain initial estimates for infrastructure investment from 2026 through 2030.
-Those amounts are also reflected in Table 1, but without the detailed assignment to individual water plants and other categories.
+Those amounts are also reflected in Table 1, but without the detailed assignment to individual wastewater treatment areas and other categories.

-The Authority employs a policy of establishing capital financing plans based on a CIP Spend Rate Assumption.
+The Authority employs a policy of establishing capital financial plans based on a CIP Spend Rate Assumption.
 This policy recognizes the difficulties of executing multiple large infrastructure projects, and provides an analytical approach to bridge the total dollar amount of projects in the CIP with what can realistically be spent due to limitations beyond the Authority's control and/or delayed for non-budgetary reasons.
-Based on review of historical records, the Authority has spent approximately \$39.4 million, \$37.0 million, and \$61.6 million on major Water CIP projects during 2017, 2018, and 2019, respectively.
+Based on review of historical records, the Authority has spent approximately \$56.8 million, \$69.6 million, and \$82.1 million on major Sewer CIP projects during 2017, 2018, and 2019, respectively.
 As shown in Table 1, the CIP financing plan assumes a CIP Spend Rate Assumption of 75% for 2021 through 2025, increasing to 90% in 2026 and 98% in 2028.
 The estimate for 2020 represents a review of activity during the first six months of the current fiscal year.
-The overall CIP funding requirements shown on Line 16 of Table 1 reflect a reasonable expectation of CIP investments throughout the forecast period.
+The overall CIP funding requirements shown on Line 17 of Table 1 reflect a reasonable expectation of CIP investments throughout the forecast period.
+[Remainder of page intentionally left blank]